Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 To summarise, we presented qualitative arguments in favour of interpreting large-scale coherent features in the first-moment map from Ly$\alpha$ as tracers of the gaseous motion in the system.
 These qualitative arguments are, as of yet, not tested for Ly$\alpha$ radiative transfer simulations in realistic Ly$\alpha$ blob environments.
 As we will also discuss further below, radiative transfer effects are, however, expected to strongly influence the Ly$\alpha$ line-width and the derived moments of higher order.
 We suggest that the here presented non-parametric moment-based measurements of the line profiles present a starting point to summarise the complexity of the encountered profiles in LAB environments.
+Guided by radiative transfer simulations then these measurements may help to disentangle scattering processes from in-situ Ly$\alpha$ photon production.